 6. Walt Disney World, Orlando, Florida

 One of the early projects in the 1970s, Hart Howerton was responsible for the town planning and environmental analysis for the 27,000-acre property.
-The planning revolved in keeping the Lake Buena Bista as primary foci and the design concepts were developed.
+The planning revolved around keeping the Lake Buena Bista as the primary foci and the design concepts were developed.
 The first Disney’s residential resort community set in 4,500 acres of the land was commissioned to the Hart Howerton.
 Now, Walt Disney is one of the early and long-lasting resort community and the HH team collaborate for new projects with Disney.

 7. Serengeti National Park, Tanzania.